-OT in a Skilled Nursing Facility: An interview with a geriatric OT
+OT in a Skilled Nursing Facility

 In my OT class of 50, only three of us actively expressed interest in a career in geriatrics.
 But, the reality is that about 20% of OTs work in a skilled nursing facility or long-term care.
 For many, an SNF is a great opportunity to begin a career and hone skills learned in school.
 It is an area of OT that is easy to then fall in love with, as the work is a nice combination of rewarding and challenging.